 The Centre does not yet have a definite plan to secure its future development and, unless a main sponsor can be found, we may not be able to continue.
 We need to understand Russia better and the Centre could be one of the key institutions in this task if an appropriate level of funding is secured and maintained in the years ahead.

 We provide online access to core journals and newspapers and a growing number of e-books from East View to support current research.
 Customers are welcome to benefit from these online resources when they visit us.
-Remote online access is restricted to approved RMSC users.
-Please contact us if you would like more information on becoming a registered user.
-(You may also be interested in searching the open access Imperial Russian Newspapers collection provided free of charge by East View.)
+Remote online access is currently restricted to Defence Academy users.
+(You may be interested in searching the open access Imperial Russian Newspapers collection provided free of charge by East View.)

 Current journal and newspaper subscriptions we take in hard-copy: